-What is Backdoor?
+What is Backdoor Virus?

 Backdoor Trojan Detection Challenges

-Examples of Backdoor Trojan Attacks in 2023:
+Examples of Backdoor Virus Attacks in 2024:

 - Mirai variant "Pandora" infects Android TV for DDoS attacks.